Glossary

 A set of software development tools developers can use to facilitate the creation of applications.

-A [model](#model) used to preprocess or analyze documents, such as OCR, Split, Crop, or Classification.
+A model used to preprocess or analyze documents, such as Split, Crop, Classification, or raw OCR.

 A result retrieval flow where Mindee sends the processing result directly to your Web server.